thoughtbot/administrate-docs/views/getting_started.md

 $ rails generate administrate:install
 ```

-The installer creates a few files:
+The installer creates a few files.
+Two of them are standard for any installation:

-- `app/controllers/admin/dashboard_controller.rb`
+- `app/controllers/admin/application_controller.rb`
 - `app/dashboards/dashboard_manifest.rb`

+In addition, the generator creates a `Dashboard` and a `Controller` for each of
+your ActiveRecord resources:

+- `app/controllers/admin/foos_controller.rb`
+- `app/dashboards/foo_dashboard.rb`

-The `DashboardController` can be customized to add authentication logic,
+The `Admin::ApplicationController` can be customized to add
+authentication logic, authorization, pagination,
-authorization, pagination, or other controller-level concerns.
+or other controller-level concerns.

-`DashboardManifest` can be customized to show or hide
+The `DashboardManifest` can be customized to show or hide
 different models on the dashboard.

+Each `FooDashboard` specifies which attributes should be displayed
+on the admin dashboard for the `Foo` resource.

+Each `Admin::FooController` can be overwritten to specify custom behavior.

 The installer will also add a line to your `config/routes.rb` file: